-The band went on to release four albums (mostly performed by Prince & singer Morris Day alone) during the course of their main career, each a solid slice of jam-based, rock-infused 80s funk, generally light and humorous in tone, strongly influenced by Parliament - and, of course, Prince.
+The band went on to release four albums (mostly performed by Prince & singer Morris Day alone) during the course of their main career, each a solid slice of jam-based, rock-infused 80s funk, generally light and humorous in tone, strongly influenced by Parliament.
 Although they scored numerous hits (including "Get It Up", "Cool", "The Walk", "777-9311", "Jungle Love" and "The Bird", mostly on the R&B charts) during the early 1980s, they never reached super-stardom.

-But as good as they were as musicians, they weren't allowed to play a note on their debut album.
-Prince recorded all the music himself, crediting the production to Jamie Starr and Morris Day, who was at least allowed to sing on the record, but was more or less forced to follow Prince's guide vocals note-for-note.
+But even when good musicians, they didn't play a single note on their debut album.
+Prince recorded all the music himself, crediting the production to Jamie Starr and Morris Day, who was at least singing on the record, but was expected to follow Prince's guide vocals note-for-note.

 A growing rivalry began to develop between The Time and Prince's band as they toured with Prince during his 1981/1982 Controversy Tour.
 Frustrated with their lack of input on the albums bearing their name and being underpaid, The Time would take to the stage with the purpose of up-showing Prince, much the same way Prince and his band undermined Rick James when they toured with him as James' opening act on the Rick James Tour '80.

-Although Prince would state in a 1990 Rolling Stone's interview that he "didn't fire Jam and Lewis.
+Although Prince would state in a 1990 Rolling Stone interview that he "didn't fire Jam and Lewis.
 Morris asked [him] what [he] would do in his situation.
 Remember, it was [Morris'] band."
 Whether their firing was due to the incident or to their increasing independence has never been cleared up.
-Monte Moir subsequently left on his own accord, and would also work with Jam and Lewis.
+Monte Moir felt his loyalty was with Jam and Lewismore than with Prince and also left.
 The three were replaced with Mark Cardenas and Paul Peterson on keyboards and Rocky Harris on bass.
 Harris only remained the bass-player for a few weeks as he was fired when he failed to show up on time one day filming a scene for Purple Rain.
 He was quickly replaced by Jerry Hubbard.
 This new line up was featured in Prince's Purple Rain film.
 The Time rode the wave of popularity created by the movie and hit singles "Jungle Love" and "The Bird" and were household names in 1984.
 Unfortunately, the band was not to reap the benefits.

-In 1990, the original six members of the band reunited for the Graffiti Bridge movie and soundtrack, as well as a new album, Pandemonium.
-The project was originally called Corporate World and was set to only feature Morris and Jerome, but Warner Bros. asked that the original line-up be brought in if Prince wanted the company's backing for the movie.
+In 1990, the original seven members of the band reunited for the Graffiti Bridge movie and soundtrack, as well as a new album, Pandemonium.
+In 1989, Jimmy Jam and Terry Lewis were recording with Morris Day, who also working with Prince on a different project at the same time called Corporate World, a planned fourth album for The Time.
+Corporate World was set to only feature Morris and Jerome, but Warner Bros. asked that the original line-up be brought in if Prince wanted the company's backing for the movie.
 This spawned their highest selling single, "Jerk Out" and the album featured more input from the band than any other Time album.
-The reunion was short-lived, however - fighting within the band caused them to disband once again.
-Morris and Jerome have since remained a team, with both trying out some small acting roles over the next few years.
+The reunion was short-lived, however - clashes within the band caused them to disband once again.
+Morris and Jerome remained a team afterward, with both trying out some small acting roles over the next few years.

-Jesse Johnson also went solo, releasing albums, writing songs and producing acts such as Vanity, Sue Ann Carwell, Three Shades of Brown, Ta Mara & The Seen, dá Krash / Kool Skool, Wendy And Lisa.
+Jesse Johnson also launched a solo, releasing albums, writing songs and producing acts such as Vanity, Sue Ann Carwell, Three Shades of Brown (as The Funky Mercenaries), Ta Mara & The Seen, dá Krash / Kool Skool, Wendy And Lisa.
 He is experienced in arranging, engineering, programming and producing and appeared on many albums by other artists like Janet Jackson, Paula Abdul, Rod Stewart, Les Rita Mitsouko.

-Jimmy Jam and Terry Lewis founded the label Flyte Tyme Records and became one of the most successful production teams, working with everyone from Full Force and Janet Jackson to the S.O.S.
+Jimmy Jam and Terry Lewis founded the labels Perspective Records and Flyte Tyme Records and became one of the most successful production teams, working with everyone from Full Force and Janet Jackson to the S.O.S.
 Band and Human League.
 To this day millions of sales on over 100 albums they produced have exceeded gold, platinum, and multi-platinum status.
 Their personal record include 15 No. #1 pop hits, 25 No. #1 R&B chart toppers, multiple Grammy Awards, and numerous other accolades and honors.